KIT-CMS/gc_configs_for_embedding/README.md

 - [ ] UL2016preVFP
 - [ ] UL2016postVFP
-- [ ] UL2017
+- [x] UL2017
 - [x] UL2018

 Additional features needed

-- [ ] Fiellist creation for completed Embedding Datasets
+- [x] Fiellist creation for completed Embedding Datasets
+- [x] Dataset Publication
-- [ ] Dataset Publication
+- [ ] Integrate Dataset Publication into the main script
-- [ ] Extention to other computer infrastructures than KIT
+- [x] Extention to other computer infrastructures than KIT

 ## UL Campaign

 The setup is done automatically, using the `create_UL_campaign.py` tool.

 ```
-usage: create_UL_campaign.py [-h] [--workdir WORKDIR] --era {2018}
+usage: create_UL_campaign.py [-h] [--workdir WORKDIR] --era {2017,2018}
                              [--final-state {MuTau,ElTau,ElMu,TauTau,MuEmb,ElEmb}]
-                             [--run RUN] --mode {preselection,full} --task
+                             [--run RUN [RUN ...]] --mode
+                             {preselection,full,nanoaod} --task
                              {setup_cmssw,upload_tarballs,setup_jobs,run_production,create_filelist,publish_dataset}
-                             [--backend {etp,naf,cern}]
+                             [--backend {etp,naf,lxplus}]
+                             [--custom-configdir CUSTOM_CONFIGDIR] [--mc]
+                             [--no_tmux]

 Setup Grid Control for Embedding Production

 optional arguments:
   -h, --help            show this help message and exit
   --workdir WORKDIR     path to the workdir
-  --era {2018}          Era used for the production
+  --era {2017,2018}     Era used for the production
   --final-state {MuTau,ElTau,ElMu,TauTau,MuEmb,ElEmb}
                         Name the final state you want to process
-  --run RUN             Name of the Run you want to process
+  --run RUN [RUN ...]
+Name or list of the runs you want to process, use all
+                        to process all runs of an era
-  --mode {preselection,full}
+  --mode {preselection,full,nanoaod}
-                        Select preselection mode of full embedding mode
+                        Select preselection mode, full embedding mode or
+                        nanoaod mode
   --task {setup_cmssw,upload_tarballs,setup_jobs,run_production,create_filelist,publish_dataset}
                         Different commands that are possible
-  --backend {etp,naf,cern}
+  --backend {etp,naf,lxplus}
-                        Select the condor backend that is used -- TODO --
+                        Select the condor backend that is used.
+  --custom-configdir CUSTOM_CONFIGDIR
+                        If this is set, use the configdir from the given
+                        folder
+  --mc                  If this is set, mc embedding is run instead of data
+                        embedding
+  --no_tmux             If this is set, no tmux is used to run the jobs

 ```